valantic/eslint-config-valantic/README.md

 Make also sure, you removed all unneeded ```.jshintrc``` from the project.

+For more information visit the ember-cli-eslint repository: https://github.com/ember-cli/ember-cli-eslint

 Now, you're able to test your Ember.js project files with one of the following options.

 #### Test in console